Orlando Arcia Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.
+- The Padres pitching staff is 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres have the 15th-ranked team ERA among all league pitching staffs (4.67).
+- The Padres have a 5.06 team ERA that ranks 20th among all MLB pitching staffs.

-- The Padres rank 17th in baseball in home runs given up (eight total, 1.3 per game).
+- The Padres rank 20th in baseball in home runs allowed (nine total, 1.3 per game).

-- The Padres will look to Snell (0-1) in his second start of the season.
+- Martinez (0-1) starts for the Padres, his second of the season.

-- In his last time out on Friday, the left-hander tossed 4 1/3 innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Saturday, the right-hander tossed seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.